 Young Texans Against Cancer Supports Breast Cancer Research

 Young Texans Against Cancer (YTAC) awarded a $25,000 grant to UT Southwestern Medical Center to support Roshni Rao, M.D.’s, research to assess the personalized genetic history of patients with triple negative breast cancer.
-Dr. Rao, Assistant Professor of Surgery, is a recognized leader in breast cancer care and research.
+Dr. Rao, Associate Professor of Surgery, is a recognized leader in breast cancer care and research.

 Triple negative breast cancer is characterized by tumors that do not express estrogen, progesterone, or HER2Neu receptors.
 This subtype of breast cancer is known to be particularly aggressive with a high rate of recurrence.
 It represents a difficult treatment challenge because it does not respond to traditional hormonal therapies.
 As a result, women with triple negative tumors are faced with higher death rates.
 Due to the poor prognosis of this type of cancer, it contributes to a disproportionate number of breast cancer deaths.